MDSLVA/Horiseon/README.md

 ## Usage

-This website has a navigation bar on the top right corner, to provide a suitable usable experience.
+This website has a navigation bar on the top right corner, to provide a suitable user experience.

 [alt text](assets/images/Readme1.jpg)
 [alt text](assets/images/Readme2.jpg)